-When I was in high school in the late '80s, everyone in my crowd of "more metal than thou" friends would constantly try to out-do each other by being the first to discover the newest and most obscure heavy metal bands on the scene.
-After each weekend of scrounging in the import bins of record shops, flipping through metal fanzines, or listening to college metal radio shows, a typical Monday morning conversation at school usually went something like this: "Dude, have you heard (name of band)?
-They're from (far-away foreign country) and they sound like (famous band) crossed with (famous band)!"
-I imagine that such games of one-upmanship probably continue among metal heads to this day, though I'm sure that the Internet has made making "new" discoveries so much easier!
+When I was in high school in the late '80s, my crowd of "more metal than thou" friends constantly tried to out-do each other by being the first to discover the newest and most obscure heavy metal bands on the scene.
+After each weekend of scrounging in record shops, flipping through metal fanzines, and listening to college metal radio programs, a typical Monday morning conversation at school went something like, "Dude, have you heard (name of band)?
+They're from (foreign country) and they sound like a cross between (famous band) and (famous band)!"
+I'm sure that such games of metal one-upmanship continue among headbangers to this day, though I imagine that the existence of the Internet makes it much easier to make "new" discoveries.

-If Lucifer's Hammer had existed back in the good ol' days, dropping their name would've probably scored me some serious "scene points."
-This quartet hails from Chile, land of empanadas (and birthplace of Slayer's Tom Araya!) and their decidedly old-school sound is a nice blend of Iron Maiden and Angel Witch's early NWOBHM stylin's with a healthy dose of dark deviltry ala Mercyful Fate for that extra sinister flavor.
+If Lucifer's Hammer had existed back in the good ol' days, their relative obscurity would've definitely scored me some serious "scene points."
+This quartet hails from Chile, land of empanadas (and birthplace of Slayer's Tom Araya), and their decidedly old-school sound is a nice blend of Iron Maiden and Angel Witch's early NWOBHM stylin's with a healthy dose of dark deviltry ala Mercyful Fate for that extra sinister flavor.
 The band formed in 2012 and they've just released their second full-length album, Time Is Death, through the true-metal specialists at Stormspell Records.
 Everything about this release simply screams "retro," right down to the cool-as-hell cover art depicting a hooded figure clutching an hourglass in one hand while some obviously-doomed souls writhe in flames.
 It set the proper mood before I even pressed "play!"